Articles in Featuring Felines are written by

 Spencer, Clay County, Iowa

-Read about Dewey in our Famous Felines section: the page has further photos and many links to more information.
+Read about Dewey in our Famous Felines section: the page has further photos and links to more information.

 Library cat Spooky - Swansea Free Public Library, Swansea, Massachusetts